aaronmsimon/unity-kings-of-the-beach/README.md

 - use right stick to reach for ball on dig
 - amount of power, direction, depends on angle of ball, how quickly can get under it, etc
 - block calls

+#### Cleanup
+- is it better to create a static TagHashes class instead of hard-coding tag strings?